NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Assume that all Heating and Cooling shared systems are fan coils in each dwelling unit served by a central chiller and boiler.; Assume all Heating Only shared systems are hot water baseboards in each dwelling unit served by a central boiler.; Assume all Cooling Only shared systems are fan coils in each dwelling unit served by a central chiller.
+- \Assume that all Heating and Cooling shared systems are fan coils in each dwelling unit served by a central chiller and boiler.

+- \Assume all Heating Only shared systems are hot water baseboards in each dwelling unit served by a central boiler.

+- \Assume all Cooling Only shared systems are fan coils in each dwelling unit served by a central chiller.

 Arguments
 *********